What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://cg.cs.tsinghua.edu.cn/traffic-sign/}{TT100K} \cite{Tencent2016} contains the portions with traffic signs cropped from panoramic streetview images in Tencent Maps.
+\paragraph{\textbf{DFG:}} \href{https://www.vicos.si/resources/dfg/}{DFG} \cite{DFG} is collected in rural and urban areas under favorable light and weather conditions to maintain a comprehensive inventory of Slovenian traffic signs.
+Analysis of annotation files reveals three resolutions of main images, including 6794 images (5128 training, 1666 testing) at 1920×1080 pixels, 162 images (125 training, 37 testing) at 720×576 pixels, and one training image at 864×691 pixels.
+Additional augmented images are also provided, leading to a package of 16,264 images in total.
+Although \cite{DFG} presents DFG as a traffic sign detection dataset with ground-truth bounding boxes, more than 75\% traffic sign instances (13239 of 17598) are also annotated with precise polygons, while the remaining loosely annotated instances are marked as ignore.
+This annotation protocol enables traffic sign segmentation.
+Furthermore, although traffic signs are classified into 200 categories, Fig.~\ref{fig:DFG_visualization} shows that the category naming scheme adopts the combination of Roman numerals and Arabic numerals (e.g. I-28), which lacks semantic clarity.
+Although the annotation schema defines a `\textit{supercategory}', all instances share the same value, `\textit{traffic\_sign}', which further obscures the actual functional distinctions among signs, such as speed limits or warning signs.
+Moreover, the last image in Fig.~\ref{fig:DFG_visualization} reveals missing annotations for certain images.
+Although these images belong to the main dataset and are listed under the `images' key in the annotation file, their corresponding entries are absent under the `annotations' key, such as training images with the ID of `vis\_0003838'.
+In addition, Fig.~\ref{fig:DFG_visualization} shows that some signs are captured from unusual angles.
+While such cases are valuable for assessing algorithmic robustness, generalization, and last-minute detection capability, their scarcity may limit effective learning and lead to unstable or less representative evaluation. \paragraph{\textbf{TT100K:}} \href{https://cg.cs.tsinghua.edu.cn/traffic-sign/}{TT100K} \cite{Tencent2016} comprises image patches containing traffic signs, trimmed from panoramic streetview images in Tencent Maps.
 Original panoramas were captured using six single-lens reflex cameras mounted on vehicles or shoulders in about 300 Chinese cities and then stitched together \cite{Tencent2016}.
-The latest version proposed in 2021 \cite{Tencent2021} contains 100,000 images (6105 training, 3071 testing, and 761 additional) from 5 Chinese cities with a resolution of 2048×2048 and involves 232 categories of traffic signs.
+The latest version proposed in 2021 \cite{Tencent2021} selects 100,000 images at 2048×2048 pixels (6105 training, 3071 testing, and 761 additional) from 5 cities and involves 232 categories of traffic signs.
 Each instance is annotated with a bounding box and a category label.
 As shown in Fig.~\ref{fig:TT100K_visualization} (a), TT100K captures traffic sign variations in each category, such as viewing angles and lighting.
 The spatial distribution patterns of the traffic signs (as revealed in Fig.~\ref{fig:TT100K_visualization} (b)) indicate the frequent and rare locations of the traffic signs within the images, potentially providing statistical priors for algorithm design and model training.
-The images in Fig.~\ref{fig:TT100K_visualization} (c), even with the top and bottom parts cropped, demonstrate that the traffic signs in TDD100K appear extremely small relative to the overall image dimensions, since they are extracted from wide-angle panoramic views.
-This characteristic makes TDD100K particularly suitable for specialized small-object detection algorithms.
-As shown in the top-right image of Fig.~\ref{fig:TT100K_visualization} (c), some signs are even visually integrated with the background environment, setting higher requirements for algorithms.
+Fig.~\ref{fig:TT100K_visualization} (c) shows that, even after cropping the top and bottom sections, the traffic signs in TT100K remain extremely small relative to the overall image dimensions due to the use of wide-angle panoramic views.
+This characteristic makes TT100K particularly suitable for specialized small-object detection algorithms.
+As shown in the top-right image of Fig.~\ref{fig:TT100K_visualization} (c), some signs are even visually integrated with the background environment, which increases detection difficulty and places higher demands on the discriminative capability and robustness of algorithms.
 Furthermore, as illustrated in the bottom row, the annotation protocol focuses exclusively on symbolic elements, while ignoring textual contents on traffic signs.
-However, the top-left image of Fig.~\ref{fig:TT100K_visualization} (c) reveals that some symbol-only traffic signs are also omitted from the annotation.
+As a result, it provides incomplete traffic sign semantics and limits the dataset value as a comprehensive benchmark.
+Meanwhile, the top-left image of Fig.~\ref{fig:TT100K_visualization} (c) reveals that some purely symbolic traffic signs are also omitted from the annotations, introducing inconsistent supervision and undermining evaluation reliability.